pskenny/notes/LuaBase.md

 type:
   - Project
 creationDate: 2025-08-21
-modifiedDate: 2025-12-05
+modifiedDate: 2025-12-10
 published: 2025-12-02
 access: Public
 digitalGarden: Seed
 ---

 Why must I write [[JavaScript]] to define conditions in an embedded DSL not directly related to the web?
-Must I use the lingua franca of the web everywhere?
-Instead, I have made my own version of [Obsidian](Obsidian.html)'s [Base](https://help.obsidian.md/bases) using [[Lua]] instead of JavaScript in another project of mine, [PKSPKMS](PKSPKMS.html).
+[Must I use the lingua franca of the web everywhere?](Atwoods Law.html) Instead, I have made my own version of [Obsidian](Obsidian.html)'s [Base](https://help.obsidian.md/bases) using [[Lua]] instead of JavaScript in another project of mine, [PKSPKMS](PKSPKMS.html).
 Woe unto me.

 It's wrapped up inside [PKSPKMS](PKSPKMS.html) and very fragile.
 I think it could be refactored out easily into a separate library (translation from Obsidian specific file property names would need to be sorted out too).
 I don't know it's useful for anyone but me though.